Cha Soba, Concombre et Tofu

 - 225g (8 ounces) cha soba (green tea buckwheat noodles)

 - 1 tbsp sesame paste, a.k.a. tahini or neri-goma

 - 300g (10 ounces) firm tofu, diced

 - 1 large cucumber, deseeded and diced

 - Sesame seeds, toasted

-Cook the soba according to package instruction.
+- Cook the noodles according to package instructions.
 Plunge in ice water to stop the cooking, and leave in a colander to drain.

 - In a small bowl, whisk together the soy sauce, rice vinegar, mirin, and sesame butter.
 Add the soba and coat well.
 Fold in the tofu and cucumber, sprinkle with sesame seeds, and serve.